Nub Connecticut Cigar Review: A Smooth & Creamy Gordito From Oliva Cigars

 Nub Connecticut Review

 A pre-light draw reveals the same straw and barnyard aromas as experienced on the wrapper.
-There’s also a very feint hint of cinnamon whilst an mildly earthy yet intoxicating note of patchouli dominates the nostrils.
+There’s also a very faint hint of cinnamon, whilst a mildly earthy yet intoxicating note of patchouli dominates the nostrils.

 1st Third Smoking Experience

-Lighting the Nub is procedure that takes patience and a steady hand given the surface area.
+Lighting the Nub is a procedure that takes patience and a steady hand, given the surface area.
 Once lit, it opens with a powerful burst of cloud and intense flavour.
 After about a quarter of an inch, this settles to a very creamy and flavoursome smoke.

 2nd Third Smoking Experience